danieldiekmeier/reproduction-sveltekit-relative/README.md

 # Reproduction: Deploying SvelteKit to a Subfolder

+## Update

+While this reproduction does show a bug in SvelteKit, it's not like I described below.
+I actually misconfigured the paths, like s3812497 described here: https://github.com/sveltejs/kit/issues/10358#issuecomment-1654297295

+With a fixed config, the problem does not occur.

+---

 Starting with SvelteKit 1.22.1, using `adapter-static` to deploy to a subfolder no longer works.
 It seems likely that the change from https://github.com/sveltejs/kit/releases/tag/%40sveltejs%2Fkit%401.22.1 is responsible:

 > perf: only have Vite generate relative paths when required